StarMariner/RPI-Uturn-SD-Backup/README.md

 # RPI-Uturn-SD-Backup
+Please read carefully, this is not 100% fully working, there are some manually required interventions.

 Local Windows BAT.
 SSH to RPI , Back up to Remote Windows Shared Folder.
 Hence U turn or yoyo if you like.

-From Windows Copy a RaspberryPi disk ,creates the output image file on the same Windows Machine.
+From Windows, Copy a RaspberryPi disk ,creates the output image file on the same Windows Machine or another computer.

-From windows, sends and executes a script on a remote Raspberry PI via SSH to perform a disk copy.
+From windows, sends and executes a BASH script on a remote Raspberry PI via SSH to perform a disk copy.
 The script makes a directory on the raspberrypi then mounts it , pointing to the remote Windows shared folder.
 ** WARNING **
 If the Windows machine credentials for the shared folder are not correct, you will backup to raspberry pi disk, thats not what we want.